EVADE-Bench: Multimodal Benchmark for Evaluating and Enhancing Evasive Content Detection: Conclusion

 \section{Conclusion}

-\textbf{EVADE} is the first Chinese-language multimodal benchmark for detecting evasive e-commerce content, covering expert-annotated texts and images across six demanding categories.
-Evaluation of 26 LLMs and VLMs reveals significant performance disparities, with closed-source models generally outperforming open-source ones.
-In the All-in-One task, merging overlapping rules enhances reasoning and reduces the accuracy gap, particularly in smaller models—underscoring the importance of rule clarity over model's performance.
-Common failure modes include contextual noise, obfuscated language, and OCR errors, indicating weaknesses in semantic understanding and vision–language alignment.
-Contemporary LLMs and VLMs still fall short on the EVADE benchmark.
-The introduction of EVADE is therefore poised to catalyze progress in this area.
-In our experiments, leveraging RAG to supply the models with under-represented knowledge has yielded significant performance improvements, attesting to the high quality of the EVADE.
-Looking forward, EVADE aims to support multilingual and multi-domain content, strengthen OCR pipelines, integrate retriever-augmented generation, and incorporate adversarial data for stress-testing generalization.
-Overall, EVADE offers a rigorous foundation for evaluating and advancing multimodal moderation systems, highlighting key bottlenecks and design principles—such as clearer taxonomy, retrieval augmentation, and robust error handling—for building safer, more reliable AI systems.
+EVADE-Bench is the first Chinese-language multimodal benchmark for detecting evasive e-commerce content, covering expert-annotated texts and images across six categories.
+Evaluation of 26 LLMs and VLMs reveals significant performance disparities and shows that both LLMs and VLMs still fall short on EVADE-Bench.
+The introduction of EVADE-Bench is therefore poised to catalyze progress in this critical area.
+We find that merging overlapping classifications enhances reasoning and reduces the accuracy gap, despite expanding prompt length and increasing classification labels—particularly in smaller models, underscoring the importance of rule clarity.
+Our analysis reveals common failure modes in EVADE-Bench, including contextual noise, obfuscated language, and OCR errors, indicating weaknesses in semantic understanding and vision-language alignment, and explored the feasibility of decomposing ``single multimodal inference" into ``description before inference" through Multi Agent.
+Looking forward, EVADE-Bench offers a rigorous foundation for evaluating and advancing multimodal moderation systems, highlighting key bottlenecks and design principles—such as clearer taxonomy and robust error handling—for building safer, more reliable AI systems.